Collyz/Acorn-Adoptions/README.md

 # Acorn-Adoptions
-Created through the Odin Project, this is a website about a fake squirrel adoption company.
+There are no squirrels here!
+Go to the website https://collyz.github.io/Acorn-Adoptions/.